Cooperative Vocational Training in the Mineral Resource Sector

 For local unemployed community members who cannot enrol in a trade qualification, the Project offers short-courses to assist build the critical skills needed to transition back to work and maximise employment opportunities.
 These courses are delivered through the Polytechnic College in coordination with Umnugobi Labour Department.

 To summarise, Phase I and II of the project consists of three components:

 3. Career Guidance

-Component 1 focuses on developing and piloting new competency based curricula in industrial mechanics, bricklaying and welding.
+Component 1 focuses on developing and piloting new competency based curricula in construction, industrial mechanics, bricklaying and welding and heavy duty machinery operation.
+To date, a total of 299 students were enrolled in the courses with 153 having graduated and 146 currently studying.
 Teachers are trained in the delivery of new curricula and the use of teaching equipment.
-New facilities, such as a welding room, have been provided to maximise practical learning opportunities.
-Phase II expands this to include heavy machine operations.
+New facilities, such as a welding room will maximise practical learning opportunities.

 Component 2 provides short courses for unemployed men and women to provide the critical skills needed to return to employment.
 Working with the Umnugobi Labour Department, who refer eligible participants for training, short courses in welding, industrial electronics, interior design, heavy machinery operation, and occupational health and safety are conducted.

 Component 3 provides career guidance to help youth to choose vocations.
 This includes training career guidance counsellors and establishment and operation of a regular career guidance desk at Umnugobi Polytechnic College.

 Phase I of the project also worked with the Ministry of Labour and Social Protection to develop a framework for Vocational Education across Mongolia.

 Australia is pleased to work with Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH who implement this important project.

 For more details please click here.